EricVerbeke/fast_image_alignment_ot/README.md

 ![My Image](Examples/demo.png)

-We present a fast algorithm for computing the sliced 2-Wasserstein distance between two images.
-This can be used for the rotational alignment of two $$L \times L$$ images in $$O(L^2 \log L)$$ operations.
+We develop a fast algorithm for computing the sliced 2-Wasserstein distance between two images.
+Additionally, this can be used for the rotational alignment of two $$L \times L$$ images in $$O(L^2 \log L)$$ operations.
 Our algorithm is shown to be robust to rotations, translations and deformations in the images.

 See https://doi.org/10.48550/arXiv.2503.13756 for more details about the algorithm.

-### Tutorial on how to use the code will follow soon

 Dependencies:
 - numpy
 - matplotlib
 - scipy
 - finufft

+Additional dependencies (for other OT distances):
-- pywavelets (optional)
+- pywavelets
-- pot (optional)
+- pot
+- jax
+- ott-jax

 ---
 Please contact ev9102[at]princeton.edu with any questions.